Waning

 There is low ocean tide on this date.
 Sun and Moon gravitational forces are not aligned, but meet at big angle, so their combined tidal force is weak.

-The Moon is 27 days old.
-Earth's natural satellite is moving from the second to the final part of current synodic month.
+The Moon is 27 days old and navigating from the second to the final part of the current synodic month.
 This is lunation 314 of Meeus index or 1267 from Brown series.

-The length of the lunation is 29 days, 7 hours and 29 minutes.
+The length of this lunation is 29 days, 7 hours and 29 minutes and it is 1 hour and 11 minutes shorter than the upcoming lunation's length.
 This is the year's shortest synodic month of 2025.
-It is 1 hour and 11 minutes shorter than the next lunation's length.
-The lengths of the following synodic months are going to increasing with the true anomaly getting closer to the value it has at the point of New Moon at apogee (∠180°).
+The lengths of the following synodic months are going to increase with the lunar orbit true anomaly getting closer to the value it has at the point of New Moon at apogee (∠180°).

 The length of the current synodic month is 5 hours and 15 minutes shorter than the mean synodic month length.
 It is 54 minutes longer compared to 21st century's shortest synodic month length.

-Moon is at perigee at 04:43.
-It is 15 days after previous apogee on 7 June 2025 at 10:42 in ♏ Scorpio.
-Lunar orbit is going to widen while the Moon is moving away from the Earth over the next 11 days, until point of next apogee on 5 July 2025 at 02:29 in ♏ Scorpio.
+Moon is at perigee at 04:43 about 15 days since last apogee on 7 June 2025 at 10:42 in ♏ Scorpio the lunar orbit is going to widen while the Moon is moving away from the Earth over the upcoming 11 days until point of next apogee on 5 July 2025 at 02:29 in ♏ Scorpio.

 This perigee Moon is 363 178 km (225 668 mi) away from Earth.
 It is 670 km closer than the mean perigee distance, but it is still 7 178 km further than the closest perigee of 21st century.

-11 days since the previous standstill on 11 June 2025 at 23:54 in ♐ Sagittarius when the Moon has reached South declination of ∠-28.394°, the lunar orbit is extending northward over the next day to face maximum declination of ∠28.402° at the point of next northern standstill on 25 June 2025 at 01:43 in ♊ Gemini.
+11 days since the last southern standstill on 11 June 2025 at 23:54 in ♐ Sagittarius when the Moon has reached South declination of ∠-28.394° the lunar orbit is extending northward over the next day to face maximum declination of ∠28.402° at the point of next northern standstill on 25 June 2025 at 01:43 in ♊ Gemini.

 In 1 day on 25 June 2025 at 10:31 in ♋ Cancer the Moon is going to be in a New Moon geocentric conjunction with the Sun and thus forming the next Sun-Moon-Earth syzygy alignment.